locationtech/geomesa/geomesa-tools/README.md

       Running stat query...
       Count: 182

+### stats-enumerate

+#### Usage
+    $ geomesa help stats-enumerate
+      Enumerate attribute values in a GeoMesa feature type
+      Usage: stats-enumerate [options]
+        Options:
+          -a, --attributes
+             Attributes to evaluate (space-separated)
+             Default: []
+          --auths
+             Accumulo authorizations
+        * -c, --catalog
+             Catalog table name for GeoMesa
+          -q, --cql
+             CQL predicate
+        * -f, --feature-name
+             Simple Feature Type name on which to operate -i, --instance
+             Accumulo instance name
+          --mock
+             Run everything with a mock accumulo instance instead of a real one
+             Default: false
+          -p, --password
+             Accumulo password (will prompt if not supplied)
+        * -u, --user
+             Accumulo user name
+          --visibilities
+             Accumulo scan visibilities
+          -z, --zookeepers
+             Zookeepers (host[:port], comma separated)

+#### Example:
+    $ geomesa stats-enumerate -u username -p password -i instance -z zoo1,zoo2,zoo3 -c geomesa.data \
+        -f twitter -a user_id
+      Running stat query...
+      Values for 'user_id':
+        3144822634 (26383)
+        388009236 (20457)
+        497145453 (19514)
+        563319506 (15848)
+        2841269945 (15716)
+        ...

 ### stats-histogram
 Use the `stats-histogram` command to view the values of different attributes, grouped into sorted bins.
 If you query a histogram for a geometry attribute, the result will be displayed in an ASCII heatmap.

 #### Usage
     $ geomesa help stats-histogram
-       View statistics on a GeoMesa feature type
+      View or calculate counts of attribute in a GeoMesa feature type, grouped by sorted values
       Usage: stats-histogram [options]
         Options:
           -a, --attributes
              Attributes to evaluate (space-separated)
              Default: []
           --auths
              Accumulo authorizations
           -b, --bins
              How many bins the data will be divided into.
 For example, if you are examining a week of data, you may want to divide the date into 7 bins, one per day.
         * -c, --catalog
              Catalog table name for GeoMesa
           -q, --cql
              CQL predicate
           -e, --exact
              Calculate exact statistics (may be slow)
              Default: false
         * -f, --feature-name
              Simple Feature Type name on which to operate -i, --instance
              Accumulo instance name
           --mock
              Run everything with a mock accumulo instance instead of a real one
              Default: false
           -p, --password
              Accumulo password (will prompt if not supplied)
         * -u, --user
              Accumulo user name
           --visibilities
              Accumulo scan visibilities
           -z, --zookeepers
              Zookeepers (host[:port], comma separated)

 #### Example:
     $ geomesa stats-histogram -u username -p password -i instance -z zoo1,zoo2,zoo3 -c geomesa.data \